aneesh662/Finance-and-VAT-Analysis/README.md

+## Project Link
+You can access the project [here]([link_to_project](https://app.powerbi.com/view?r=eyJrIjoiNmJlNmMxNDktNzU3My00OGRlLTgwNDAtZDZlZTk1NjM0OTdlIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9&pageName=9a16e7fbda5e88ca073b)).
 # Finance and VAT Analysis Dashboard
 This project features a comprehensive Finance and VAT Analysis Dashboard designed to provide insights into a business's financial performance.
 The dashboard is structured with multiple sections, allowing users to easily navigate and analyze key financial metrics.

 ## Menu Overview